 You can also donate to a fund to support Colorado producers as the quickly adapt to disruptions in the supply chain:

-Chalkbeat, a news organization covering education, has created a digital map to help metro Denver families locate their nearest free meal distribution site, now that schools are closed.
+Chalkbeat, a news organization covering education, has created a digital map to help metro Denver families locate their nearest free meal distribution site.

 These sites provide free grab-and-go breakfast and lunch options on weekdays, as well as weekend breakfasts and lunches for pickup on Fridays.
 These meals are also available for adults, thanks to the Denver Public Schools Foundation.

-Some Denver recreation centers, including the Swansea and Johnson recreation centers in Elyria-Swansea, are also providing dinner to children up to 18 years old on weekdays.
+Some Denver Parks and Recreation centers, including the Swansea and Johnson recreation centers in Elyria-Swansea, are also providing dinner to children up to 18 years old on weekdays.

 This pandemic has an outsize impact on older adults, and access to affordable food is no exception.
 Our friends at Hunger Free Colorado, a nonprofit connecting families to food resources across the state, have put together a COVID-19 resource page.
 It contains detailed information about Coloradans’ food access options, updated regularly.